Lammy23/Disaster-Relief-Program/src/main/java/IA3-brainstorm.md

 * You have the create your locations.
 The user cannot create locations.
 * Name your submissions zip with your UCID
 * No interfaces required
+* Central workers don't work on disasterVictims, only local workers do.